americanexpress/amex-jest-preset/README.md

 - [coverageReporters](http://facebook.github.io/jest/docs/configuration.html#coveragereporters-array-string) tells Jest to report coverage as `text` which outputs to your console, `cobertura` format which Jenkins uses, and `lcov` which produces the pretty html you are all used to seeing from Istanbul

-- [coverageThreshold](http://facebook.github.io/jest/docs/configuration.html#coveragethreshold-object) tells Jest to return failure unless code coverage is 100% for branch, function, line, and statement. (yes this does mean that your build will fail if you don't have 100% code coverage)
+- [coverageThreshold](http://facebook.github.io/jest/docs/configuration.html#coveragethreshold-object) tells Jest to return failure unless code coverage is 100% for branch, function, line, and statement.
+(Yes this does mean that your build will fail if you don't have 100% code coverage)

 Usage
 -----